Frequently Asked Questions

 If we go to the same church or meeting can we sit with the students?

 No, the students will not be permitted to sit with family/friends, nor wander the buildings.
-TILM may at the discretion of staff allow volunteers, family, or friends sit near students.
+TILM may at the discretion of staff allow volunteers, family, or friends sit near students for special events.

 Are you affiliated with any religious groups?